TVA in Alabama

-- Alabama households had 3.07 million kilowatt-hours of electric energy efficiency savings from the completion of 1,181 In-Home Energy Evaluations by TVA-certified evaluators and approximately 1,643 do-it-yourself home energy evaluations taken online or by paper survey.
+- Alabama households had 4.83 million kilowatt-hours of electric energy efficiency savings from the completion of 1,778 eScore measures, the purchase of 75,128 bulbs through the Retail Lighting Promotion and approximately 2,158 self-audits taken online or by paper survey.

-About 2,400 and roughly 4,600 TVA retirees and their families employees live in Alabama.
+About 2,225 employees and roughly 4,600 TVA retirees and their families employees live in Alabama.

 Tax Equivalent Payments

-TVA paid $106.1 million in lieu of taxes to Alabama in 2014, based on power sales and power property values in the state.
+TVA paid $102.5 million in lieu of taxes to Alabama in 2015, based on power sales and power property values in the state

-TVA works with local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities in the TVA region.
-Economic development focuses on attracting and retaining jobs, capital investment, and serving and supporting communities to prepare for economic growth.
-During fiscal year 2014, 5,810 jobs were created and retained in Alabama and $428 million was invested.
+TVA works with local power companies, directly served customers and regional, state and community organizations to create economic development opportunities in the TVA region.
+Economic development focuses on attracting and retaining jobs, capital investment and serving and supporting communities to prepare for economic growth.
+During fiscal year 2015, 4,500 jobs were created and retained in Alabama and $994 million was invested.